ACStoneCL/docs/source/docs/casper/developers/json-rpc/index.md

 # Interacting with the Casper JSON-RPC API

+This document outlines the JSON-RPC API endpoints and types definitions for developers crafting an SDK for use with Casper networks.
+This document outlines the JSON-RPC API endpoints and types definitions for developers crafting an SDK for use with Casper networks.
+Casper uses a custom JSON-RPC implementation known as `casper-json-rpc` that is compliant with the [JSON-RPC 2.0 specification](https://www.jsonrpc.org/specification).

 If you are on this page, you are an advanced user wishing to interact directly with a Casper node's JSON-RPC API.
 You may use [Postman](https://www.postman.com/) or write code to interact with the Casper JSON-RPC API, which is fully compatible with the [JSON-RPC 2.0 Specification](https://www.jsonrpc.org/specification).

 Casper nodes provide the RPC schema on port `8888`, followed by `rpc-schema`: